fujifilmfan/linux_notes/exercises/storage_management_answers.md

 * activate the new swap space - `$ sudo swapon swpfile`
 * remove the swap file from use and delete it to save space - `$ sudo swapoff swpfile`, `$ sudo rm swpfile`

-### Lab 19.2
-* change the entry in `/etc/fstab` for your new filesystem to use user quotas (change noexec to usrquota in the entry for /mnt/tempdir).
-Then remount the filesystem - `/dev/sda11 /mnt/tempdir ext4 usrquota 1 2` or `/imagefile  /mnt/tempdir ext4 loop,usrquota 1 2` then `$ sudo mount -o remount /mnt/tempdir`
-* initialize quotas on the new filesystem, and then turn the quota checking system on - `$ sudo quotacheck -u /mnt/tempdir`, `$ sudo quotaon -u /mnt/tempdir`, `$ sudo chown student.student /mnt/tempdir`
-* now set some quota limits for the normal user account: a soft limit of 500 blocks and a hard limit of 1000 blocks - `$ sudo edquota -u student`
-* as the normal user, attempt to use dd to create some files to exceed the quota limits.
-Create bigfile1 (200 blocks) and bigfile2 (400 blocks).
-You should get a warning.
-Why? - `$ cd /mnt/tempdir`, `$ dd if=/dev/zero of=bigfile1 bs=1024 count=200`, `$ quota`, `$ dd if=/dev/zero of=bigfile2 bs=1024 count=400`
-* create bigfile3 (600 blocks) - `$ quota`, `$ dd if=/dev/zero of=bigfile3 bs=1024 count=600`, `$ quota`, `$ ls -l`
-* eliminate the persistent mount line you inserted in `/etc/fstab`

-### Ch.20
+### tune2fs
-* show superblock locations - `$ sudo dumpe2fs /dev/sda1 | grep superblock`
-* change the maximum number of mounts between filesystem checks (max-mount-count) - `$ sudo tune2fs -c 25 /dev/sda1`
-* change the time interval between checks (interval-between-checks) - `$ sudo tune2fs -i 10 /dev/sda1`
+* create a formatted ext4 filesystem - image file or another partition with a filesystem that can be modified (`$ dd ...`, `$ mkfs.ext4 imagefile`)
+* display the maximum mount count setting (after which a filesystem check will be forced), the Check interval (the amount of time after which a filesystem check is forced), the number of blocks reserved, and the total number of blocks - `$ dumpe2fs imagefile > dumpe2fs-output-initial`, `$ grep -i -e "Mount count" -e "Check interval" -e "Block Count" dumpe2fs-output-initial`
 * list the contents of the superblock, including the current values of parameters which can be changed - `$ sudo tune2fs -l /dev/sda1`

-* Lab 20.2
-    We are going to fiddle with some properties of a formatted ext4 filesystem.
-This does not require unmounting the filesystem first.
-    In the below you can work with an image file you create as in:
-    $ dd if=/dev/zero of=imagefile bs=1M count=1024
-    $ mkfs.ext4 imagefile
-    or you can substitute /dev/sdaX (using whatever partition the filesystem you want to modify is mounted on) for imagefile.
-    1. Using dumpe2fs, obtain information about the filesystem whose properties you want to adjust.
-    Display:
-    • The maximum mount count setting (after which a filesystem check will be forced.)
-    • The Check interval (the amount of time after which a filesystem check is forced) • The number of blocks reserved, and the total number of blocks
-    ```
-    1. $ dumpe2fs imagefile > dumpe2fs-output-initial
-    $ grep -i  -e "Mount count" -e "Check interval" -e "Block Count" dumpe2fs-output-initial
-    ```
-    2. Change:
-    • The maximum mount count to 30.
+* change the maximum count to 30 - `$ tune2fs -c 30 imagefile`
-    • The Check interval to three weeks.
+* change the Check interval to three weeks - `$ tune2fs -i 3w imagefile`
-    • The percentage of blocks reserved to 10 percent.
+* change the percentage of blocks reserved to 10 percent - `$ tune2fs -m 10 imagefile`
-    ```
-    $ tune2fs -c 30 imagefile tune2fs 1.42.9 (28-Dec-2013)
-    Setting maximal mount count to 30
-    $ tune2fs -i 3w imagefile
-    tune2fs 1.42.9 (28-Dec-2013)
-    Setting interval between checks to 1814400 seconds
-    $ tune2fs -m 10 imagefile
-    tune2fs 1.42.9 (28-Dec-2013)
-    Setting reserved blocks percentage to 10% (26214 blocks)
-    ```
-    3. Using dumpe2fs, once again obtain information about the filesystem and compare with the original output.
+* once again obtain information about the filesystem and compare with the original output - `$ dumpe2fs imagefile > dumpe2fs-output-final`, `$ grep -i  -e "Mount count" -e "Check interval" -e "Block Count" dumpe2fs-output-final`, ` $ diff dumpe2fs-output-initial dumpe2fs-output-final`
-    ```
-    3. $ dumpe2fs imagefile > dumpe2fs-output-final
-    dumpe2fs 1.42.9 (28-Dec-2013)
-    $ grep -i  -e "Mount count" -e "Check interval" -e "Block Count" dumpe2fs-output-final
-    4. $ diff dumpe2fs-output-initial dumpe2fs-output-final
-    ```

 ### Ch.23
 * for example, assuming you have already created partitions `/dev/sdb1` and `/dev/sdc1` and given them type **8e** (do all this with lvm):